 The voting right attaching to shares is proportional to the amount of capital stock they represent.
 Each equity share or dividend share carries at least one vote.
 However, a double voting right as compared to that conferred on other shares, in light of the portion of the capital stock that they represent, is ascribed to all fully paid-up shares in respect of which it is shown that they have been registered for at least four consecutive years in the name of the same shareholder.
-In the event of a capital increase by capitalization of reserves, profits or issue premiums, or an exchange of shares in connection with a stock split or reverse stock split, the double voting right is conferred on shares allocated in respect of registered shares, provided that those have been held in registered form since allocation thereof, and that the shares in respect of which they were allocated benefited from the double voting right.
+In the event of a capital increase by capitalization of reserves, retained earnings or additional paid-in capital, or an exchange of shares in connection with a stock split or reverse stock split, the double voting right is conferred on shares allocated in respect of registered shares, provided that they are held in registered form following allocation and that the shares in respect of which they were allocated carried a double voting right.